 The agave used for Dos Hombres is sourced locally; agave is vetted for soil quality and use of natural fertilizers.

 For its Tobala mezcal, that agave must be sourced from the wild.
 It takes 25 years of maturation before it can be harvested.
 Dos Hombres offers a limited production run of Tobala, but for each Tobala harvested from the wild, the company plants two more.

 “And that planting, it doesn’t mean that Tobala is going to be for us,” Cranston clarifies.

-Ahead of Earth Day this year, the founders announced Dos Hombres recently donated and installed a water filtration system for San Luis del Río.
+Ahead of Earth Day 2022, the founders announced Dos Hombres recently donated and installed a water filtration system for San Luis del Río.
 It also built a cooling system to treat the water used during distillation so it reduces its overall water usage.

 Cranston is working with Oaxaca’s governor Alejandro Murat Hinojosa to establish ways to support the region.
 Mezcal is as fundamental to Oaxaca as tequila is to Jalisco and the lesser-known bacanora is to Sonora.